TrianguLang: Geometry-Aware Semantic Consensus for Pose-Free 3D Localization: Ablations and Negative Results

 \subsection{Oracle vs.\ Predicted IoU Analysis}

 Table~\ref{tab:oracle} compares oracle and predicted mIoU for TrianguLang and SAM3 on ScanNet++.
 Oracle mIoU selects the mask with highest GT IoU among all candidates, upper-bounding the model's segmentation quality and isolating mask selection as the performance bottleneck.
-We report these numbers for transparency: while SAM3's architecture can produce high-quality masks (79.9\% oracle), its practical utility is limited by the inability to identify the correct mask among all of the proposals.
+We report these numbers for transparency: while SAM3's architecture can produce high-quality masks (79.9\% oracle), its practical utility is limited by the inability to identify the correct mask among its many proposals.

 TrianguLang's 10-query design produces a gap of only 1.0 point, indicating that the align loss + contrastive ranking effectively calibrates mask confidence among a small candidate pool.
-SAM3's 30.1-point gap reveals that among its hundreds of mask proposals, while high-quality individually, overwhelm the selection mechanism, a limitation of promptable segmentation models at high candidate counts.
+SAM3's 30.1-point gap reveals that its hundreds of mask proposals, while individually high-quality, overwhelm the selection mechanism, a fundamental limitation of generate-then-select architectures at high candidate counts.